munificent/craftinginterpreters/book/jumping-back-and-forth.md

 Discovering that all of our beautiful structured control flow in Lox is actually compiled to raw unstructured jumps is like the moment in Scooby Doo when the monster rips the mask off their face.
 It was goto all along!
-Except in this case, the monster is the one under the mask.

-We all know goto is evil bad horrible.
+Except in this case, the monster is *under* the mask.
+We all know goto is evil.
 But... why?

 It is true that you can write outrageously unmaintainable code using goto.
-But I don't think most programmers around today have seen any of that stuff first hand.
+But I don't think most programmers around today have seen that first hand.
 It's been a long time since that style was common.
-These days, it's just a boogie man we invoke in scary stories around the campfire.
+These days, it's a boogie man we invoke in scary stories around the campfire.

-The reason we rarely confront that monster in person these days is because Edsger Dijktra slayed it with his famous letter "Goto Considered Harmful" published in *Communications of the ACM*.
+The reason we rarely confront that monster in person is because Edsger Dijktra slayed it with his famous letter "Goto Considered Harmful", published in *Communications of the ACM*.
 Debate around structured programming had been fierce for some time with adherents on both sides, but I think Dijkstra deserves the most credit for effectively ending it.
-Most new languages today have no unstructured jump structures.
+Most new languages today have no unstructured jump statements.

 A one-and-a-half page letter that almost single-handedly destroyed a language feature must be pretty impressive stuff.
-If you haven't read it, I highly encourage you to do so.
+If you haven't read it, I encourage you to do so.
 It's a seminal piece of computer science lore, one of our tribe's ancestral songs.
-Also, it's a nice short bit of practice for reading academic CS <span name="style">writing</span>, which is a useful skill to develop.
+Also, it's a nice short bit of practice for reading academic CS
+<span name="style">writing</span>, which is a useful skill to develop.

 <aside name="style">